 Meningococcal A, C, Y and W135 conjugate vaccine

-Meningococcal A, C, Y and W135 conjugate vaccines licensed in New Zealand are:
+Meningococcal A, C, Y and W135 conjugate vaccines approved in New Zealand are:

 Meningococcal C conjugate vaccine